 Most Affordable Neighborhoods in Queens, NY

-Some of the cheapest neighborhoods in Queens are Auburndale, Hillcrest, and Forest Park.
+Some of the cheapest neighborhoods in Queens are Lindenwood, Hillcrest, and Pomonok.
 These neighborhoods offer some of the lowest rent prices in Queens, making them ideal for renters on a budget.
+As of April 25, 2025, the average rent in Queens is $3,410, which is 1.5% higher than last year.
+However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Auburndale